 Risk, Security and Community is about analyzing the risks and power dynamics of our activism in context, and weaving local, regional and even global networks of support to protect our organizations and ourselves as activists.

-A critical issue in all our work and in every region is that of women’s safety and security.
-The fast-shifting context we are confronting is violent, dangerous and volatile.
-Women face violence in multiple forms: backlash, gangs and shadow "armies," scarcity, poverty, vulnerability, sexual violence, natural disasters, fundamentalisms and hate.+ Read More
+Women’s safety and security is a critical issue in all our work.
+In every region, the context we are confronting is violent, dangerous and volatile.
+Women face violence in multiple forms: state violence, backlash, gangs and organized crime groups, scarcity, poverty, vulnerability, sexual violence, natural disasters, fundamentalisms and hate.+ Read More

-Violence has increased so much that it is affecting the security of our movements.
+The widespread violence severely affects the security of our movements.
 Governments lack the capacity and political will to protect and promote our rights.
-While we continue old strategies of advocacy, much of our work is about resisting and pushing back against the tide and championing all forms of women’s resistance.
+While we continue strategies of advocacy, much of our work is about pushing back against the tide and championing women’s resistance.

-For JASS, a critical question is, “How do we ensure women’s freedom of expression in the face of a lethal mix of militarization and extremism, which is closing the space for women’s activism and, in some instances, puts their lives at risk?”
+For JASS, a critical question is, “How do we ensure women’s freedom of expression and basic human rights in the face of a lethal mix of militarization and extremism that is closing the space for women’s activism and, in some instances, puts their lives at risk?”
 Across the regions in which we work, we have found similar patterns of oppression, corruption, impunity and violence perpetrated by both state and non-state actors.
 We have witnessed the impact of fundamentalism on stigma and discrimination.
 We have seen a rise in the criminalization of activists in the struggles over land and resources across Mexico, Central America and Indonesia.
-And we have observed political violence in Myanmar and Zimbabwe, and hostility in the fight for labor rights in Cambodia.
+We have seen capitalist extractive industries target defenders.
+And we have observed state violence in Honduras, Guatemala, Myanmar and Zimbabwe, and repression in the fight for labor rights in Cambodia.

-The scale and unpredictability of violence against activists, and women activists in particular, is what led JASS to reach out to close partners to explore how to create regionally relevant strategies for the protection of women defenders (WHRD).
-In 2010, the Mesoamerican Women Human Rights Defenders Initiative was born.
-This unique cross-sectoral effort brings together women across many divides, including journalists, indigenous women defending territories, trade unionists, LGBT activists, mothers pursuing justice for family members, and others.
+The scale and unpredictability of violence against activists, and women activists in particular, led JASS to reach out to close partners to explore how to create regionally relevant strategies for the protection of women defenders (WHRD).
+In 2010, we co-founded the Mesoamerican Women Human Rights Defenders Initiative.
+This unique cross-sectoral effort brings together women across many divides, including journalists, indigenous women defending territories, trade unionists, LGBTQI activists, mothers pursuing justice for family members and others.
 Today, many grassroots women leaders see themselves as human rights defenders for the first time, which enables them to better strategize and to seek protection.
-As a co-coordinator of this regional Initiative and of national networks in Honduras and Mexico, JASS Mesoamerica accompanies and supports women defenders through dangerous situations that result from their human rights work.
-Likewise, through these networks, JASS fosters coordination, solidarity and joint advocacy among activists within countries and across borders to strengthen their demand for justice and community control in development decisions.
+As a co-founder of this regional Initiative and of national networks in Honduras and Mexico, JASS Mesoamerica accompanies and supports women human rights defenders in dangerous situations through self-care techniques, protection mechanisms and risk analysis.
+Through these networks, JASS fosters coordination, solidarity and joint advocacy among activists within countries and across borders to strengthen their demand for justice and community control in development decisions.

-Since we have witnessed increasing levels of violence against women human rights defenders everywhere we work, JASS has made a number of shifts to comprehensively and systematically assess and prevent risk, both in terms of our programs and our own operations.
-JASS has been able to translate the expertise developed by our work and team in Mesoamerica into increased skills, resources and awareness among all of JASS’ teams and among the diverse partners and constituencies with whom we work to manage fear and confront risk.
+In light of increasing levels of violence against women human rights defenders everywhere we work, JASS has shifted strategies to comprehensively and systematically assess and prevent risk, both in terms of our programs and our own operations.
+We have been able to translate the expertise developed by our work and team in Mesoamerica into increased skills, resources and awareness among all of JASS’ teams and among the diverse partners and constituencies with whom we work to manage fear, prevent harm and confront risk.

-For example, greater awareness of the backlash and violence that women activists can encounter when simply demanding their rights has led activists in Myanmar, Cambodia and Zambia to integrate security strategies in their programs.
-In Zimbabwe, where a long history of political instability and authoritarianism has made women's activism risky, JASS' partners have begun to invest resources in their own safety and well-being, for example, requesting a training workshop on security protocols following the violence that ensued after the hotly contested 2013 elections.
+For example, greater awareness of the backlash and violence that women activists encounter when simply demanding their rights has led activists in Myanmar, Cambodia and Zambia to integrate security strategies in their programs.
+In Zimbabwe, where a long history of political instability and authoritarianism has made women's activism risky, JASS's partners have begun to dedicate resources to their safety and well-being, for example, organizing a training workshop on security protocols following the violence that ensued after the hotly contested 2013 elections.
 This training brought together influential organizations including the Katswe Sistahood, the Musasa Project, Gays and Lesbians of Zimbabwe, Women's Action Group and the Sexual Rights Centre.
-Building on this training, as well as more than two years of intense partnership with JASS Southern Africa, Katswe Sistahood adapted JASS' “Heart-Mind-Body” security and wellbeing strategy for their constituency of women activists that includes more than 800 activists.
+Building on this training, as well as more than two years of intense partnership with JASS Southern Africa, Katswe Sistahood adapted JASS's “Heart-Mind-Body” security and wellbeing strategy for their constituency of more than 800 women activists.

-In violent contexts, it is clear that our allies face risks, but our staff—who are also frontline activists in many cases—do too.
-To that end, JASS has invested in risk assessments and developed security plans for each team to ensure our own safety as well as our ongoing ability to work in solidarity with our partners.
-A major shift involved registering JASS in Mesoamerica and Southern Africa—a step we had previously avoided in order to demonstrate our commitment to work with and through local and regional groups rather than creating formal institutions.
-But the scale of our operations and nature of our work presented challenges and risks that led us to legally register in these two regions, as this provides greater access to resources and recourse in the places where we work, should JASS and/or its allies encounter major threats in the course of doing our work.
+In violent contexts, our allies and our staff face risks.
+To that end, JASS has carried out risk assessments and developed security plans for each team, to ensure our safety and our ongoing ability to work in solidarity with our partners.
+We have made organizational changes, included a decision to register JASS in Mesoamerica and Southern Africa.
+We had previously avoided the measure to reflect our commitment to work with and through local and regional groups rather than creating formal institutions, but the scale of our operations and nature of our work presented challenges and risks that led us to legally register in these two regions.
+This provides greater access to resources and recourse in the places where we work, should JASS and/or its allies encounter major threats in the course of doing our work.

-In 2015, JASS began participatory mapping processes in Southern Africa and Southeast Asia—using Mesoamerica as a model—to understand the specific risks WHRD face, to analyze contextual forces and actors generating and increasing risks, and to identify existing resources and responses.
-This allows JASS and our allies to have a comprehensive picture of the situation and lay the groundwork for building networks for safety and urgent action.
+In 2015, using Mesoamerica as a model, JASS began participatory mapping processes in Southern Africa and Southeast Asia to understand the specific risks WHRD face, to analyze the contextual forces and actors behind those risks, and to identify existing resources and responses.
+This gives JASS and our allies a comprehensive picture of the situation and lays the groundwork for building networks for safety and urgent action.

 Tools for Risk, Security and Community

-Alliances, Conflict and Negotiation is about building agreements and working through conflict inside our groups and within alliances; negotiating relationships with different kinds of political actors who have influence on the issues we care about.
+Alliances, Conflict and Negotiation is about building agreements and working through conflict inside our groups and within alliances.
+It is about negotiating relationships with different organizations and political actors who have influence on the issues we care about.

 “Coalitions and Alliances often have difficulty managing differences.
 They sometimes suffer from unrealistic expectations, such as the notion that people who share a common cause will agree on everything.
 As they evolve, members of coalitions and alliances often realize the importance of not only finding points of agreement, but also agreeing at certain times to disagree.”—Lisa VeneKlasen and Valerie Miller, A New Weave of People, Power & Politics+ Read More

 “We really need to understand what it means to build trust.
 To build trust is a long-term process.
-There are no short cuts.
+There are no shortcuts.
 There is no formal model to replicate.
-There are always deep histories of organizations and feminist movements, and those must be acknowledged.”—Atila Roque
+There are always deep histories in organizations and feminist movements, and those must be acknowledged.”—Atila Roque

-A significant aspect of JASS’ work is to build and sustain strong, agile political relationships with and among different groups and among women.
-This laborious and sensitive task demands the majority of our time and often occurs behind-the-scenes.
-When we do play a visible role, it frequently involves negotiating with key actors, particularly in cases where groups and movements have become embittered through turf battles, or by the overshadowing work of international non-governmental organizations (INGOS).
+Building and sustaining strong, agile political relationships with and among different groups and among women is a sensitive and on-going work which mostly occurs behind-the-scenes.
+It involves relationship building and fortifying trust, and frequently involves mediating among different groups and individuals, particularly in cases where groups and movements have become embittered through turf battles, pitted against one another or by the overshadowing work of international non-governmental organizations (INGOS).

-Effective communication: it helps resolve disputes and manage differences, and ensures effective negotiation of institutional commitments, interests, and resources.
+- Effective communication that helps resolve disputes and manage differences, and ensures effective negotiation of institutional or agreed-on commitments, interests, and resources.

-Pacts and common statements of principles: these spell out common principles and responsibilities of, and processes and expectations for, group interactions.
-They help members develop systems that facilitate problem solving and decision-making to avoid misunderstandings.
+- Pacts and joint statements of principles to spell out shared principles and responsibilities, and processes and expectations for group interactions.
+These help members develop systems that facilitate problem-solving and decision-making to avoid misunderstandings.
 They also avoid false assumptions about group solidarity.

 “Understanding power this way challenges the false dichotomy between ‘evil global power holders’ and ‘virtuous social movements.’
 Unequal power relations are present in civil society and social movements as well.”—John Gaventa